hectorMiranda/marcetuxstudios/_posts/2020-10-09-event-driven-banking-outbox-pattern.md

 data was committed" is a real requirement, the outbox is the right complexity to accept.
 For services where a best-effort publish is fine, it's unnecessary.
 Knowing the difference is the design decision.

+*Update: Worth noting the tooling options for the publisher process.
+Debezium, connected to SQL Server's change data capture feature, is the production-grade CDC path — it reads the transaction log and emits outbox rows as Kafka events with exactly-once guarantees at the CDC layer.
+For teams without a Kafka cluster, a simple polling job on a short interval (using `SELECT TOP 100 WHERE processed = 0 ORDER BY created_at`) and an `UPDATE processed = 1` after publish works at lower volume and is easier to operate.
+We're using polling for now; CDC is the direction when throughput requires it.*